ayushmxn/nsfw-bot/README.md

 [![Run on Repl.it](https://repl.it/badge/github/ayushmxn/auto-bot)](https://repl.it/github/ayushmxn/auto-bot)

 Auto Bot is meant to automate a lot of repetative tasks.
+Also to learn more about Discord APIs, JavaScript, TypeScript, ESLint, WebPack, Babel, Rollup and more.

 ## Table of Contents